 April Imholte was uncomfortable in her skin, lacked confidence and felt tired all of the time.
-Here’s how she got her body back on track.
+Here’s her transformation story on how she got her body back on track.

 Before // Age: 33, Weight: 145lb,

 Body Fat: 20-25%

 It wasn’t long after having my third child and leaving my career as a Registered Nurse to stay home full time, that I realized I was quickly becoming lost in the shuffle.
 Being a mom, although one of life’s greatest blessings, had left me surrendering myself to the hustle and bustle of day-to-day routine.
 I remember thinking, “Once I start staying home full time, I am going to have all the time in the world to accomplish my goals and dreams.
 And on top of that, I’ll be the world’s best wife and mother.”
 Right?
 Let me tell you, I couldn’t have been more mistaken.
 My desire to be healthy and to finally have the time to achieve a personal goal, which was to compete in a fitness competition, seemed more impossible than ever.
 And although I had never struggled with being overweight, I know what it feels like to be uncomfortable in your skin, to lack confidence, and to be tired all of the time.
 One day, I was finally fed up with feeling miserable.
 I not only wanted to change, I knew that I needed to change.
 So, I joined a gym, hired an online trainer to help me prep for my first competition, and haven’t looked back since.